SynteLang/SynteLang/README.md

 	an empty directory named '.temp' (can contain a README file) an empty directory named 'recordings' (can contain a README.md)

-Open a terminal, navigate to the directory and type `go run .` to begin (the full stop is important). ◊
+You may need to install portaudio, on Linux type: `apt-get install portaudio`

+To install Syntə:
++ make sure you are in the directory `syntelang/` (downloaded/cloned above)
++ make sure you have Go installed [(see here)](#install)
++ open a terminal (if not already)
++ type: `go install` (this will build and install the code in the directory) On first install you may see Go download the portaudio library dependency

+To run:
++ type: `synte` - you can now start typing and running code!
-Open another terminal and type `go run . --info` similarly.
++ Open another terminal and type `synte --info` similarly.
 This will display useful visual feedback as you input and run code.
-Open another terminal and type `go run . --listings` to view currently running code, this will also show mute status in italics.
++ Open another terminal and type `synte --listings` to view currently running code, this will also show mute status in italics.
-To display info and error messages open another terminal and type `tail -f info.txt`.
++ To display info and error messages open another terminal and type `tail -f info.txt`.
 To quit this, type `CTRL+C` (the 'Ctrl' key followed by the 'C' key at the same time)
 You may wish to arrange these terminal windows using a tiling window manager, terminal multiplexer, or equivalent.

 You may also wish to open `.syt` files contained in `.temp/` to edit them.
 These contain the running code, numbered by listing and will be reloaded automatically once saved.

+If you have any problems please see the [Installing Syntə](#install) section below.

 In the first terminal window you can write your first syntə listing, a program that will make sounds.
 The listing is input one line at a time.
 You must write the name of an operator or function, usually followed by a space and a number or signal name.
 The first character of a name cannot be either a number, plus, minus or dot, to avoid confusion.